Privacy Policy

 Who collects the information

 Virgin Pure trading as Virgin Strauss Water UK Ltd (‘Company’) is a ‘data controller’ and gathers and uses certain information about you.
-This information is also used by our affiliated entities and group companies, namely Strauss Water Ltd (our ‘group companies’) and so, in this notice, references to ‘we’ or ‘us’ mean the Company and our group companies.
+This information is also used by our affiliated entities and group companies and so, in this notice, references to ‘we’ or ‘us’ mean the Company and our group companies.

 Data protection principles